Thank you for subscribing

 A later addition to Australia's Big Things, Broken Hill’s Big Bench came along in 2022 as part of a 'Landscapes and Backgrounds' exhibit.

-An easy stop en route to Sydney, the oversized park bench makes for a fun photo stop as it makes anyone who climbs aboard look rather miniature in stature.
+An easy stop en route to Sydney from Adelaide, the oversized park bench provides a fun photo stop, creating the illusion that anyone seated looks miniature in stature.
 And yes – this is one place where you can touch the art.

 The Big Golden Guitar, Tamworth, NSW